 Retro software: Echometer

 There are now a number of tools available for conducting a software-supported retrospective.
-We ourselves work with Echometer, which is also based in Münster.
-Echometer is a tool that helps to systematically conduct a team retrospective.
-To capture the potentials and moods of your employees.
+We ourselves work with Echometer, a company also based in Münster.
+Echometer is a tool that helps to systematically conduct a team retrospective and capture the potentials and moods of your employees.

 You can choose from a pool of predefined questions for participants to answer, selected according to psychological approaches.
 Alternatively, you can also submit your own questions.
 From this pool of answers, Echometer then guides your team step by step through the retrospective.
 One great benefit: the results are automatically documented and can be compared.
 After a few retrospectives, you can always see where improvements have been made or where adjustments are due.